-Now lucky for me (not them) I got to see this team usually at night out of hours due to my bad veins and cannula always tissued.
-They were so supportive in the dead of night and many times fought my corner to get a PICC line insertion after failed attempts of putting a cannula in.
-This lady used to make my day when I saw her and we used to have banter about the dread the team felt when they saw my name on the job list because my veins are that bad.
+Now lucky for me (not them) I got to see this team usually at night out of hours due to my bad veins.
+They were so supportive in the dead of night and many times fought my corner to get a PICC line insertion after numerous failed attempts of putting a cannula in.
+This lady used to make my day when I saw her and we used to have a joke about the dread the team felt when they saw my name on the job list because my veins are that bad.
 When I have my PICC line I miss seeing these guys.
 I would just like to point out how much it means to me when a member of staff remembers my name and says “Rachel your not back again” The fact they have remembered your name means so much and makes admissions easier.

 Most mornings the phlebotomists will take blood.
-They are usually super quick and you may only see them for a few minutes but seeing these guys nearly everyday again you build up a relationship.
-One lady in particular who works on the weekends, always goes above and beyond for me, this lady showed me love, compassion and always gave me a hug if I was struggling.
+They are usually super quick and you may only see them for a few minutes but seeing these guys nearly every day you build up a relationship.
+One lady in particular who works on the weekends always goes above and beyond for me, this lady showed me love, compassion and always gave me a hug if I was struggling.
 That connection or a hand touching your hand when you feel broken is better than any words

 - Bournemouth Hospital volunteers with the newspaper and food trolley